 There is current research to expand the realm of scrubbers by coupling them with carbon capture storage (CCS) method, further reducing the CO2 emissions.
 Because such a process releases heat, it could even be coupled with a heat recovery method to gain power and/or enhance fuel efficiency.

-6 Old recipes: Slow steaming and hull coatings
+6 Technologies to Decarbonise the Marine Industry: Old recipes: Slow steaming and hull coatings

 Not all fuel-saving methods are brand new technologies.
 Old sayings and recipes still hold: speed, size, beam, draught and length of a boat have a significant influence on fuel consumption and CO2 emission.
 While these have been used in the past to quantify economic benefits, they might be critical to future GHG emission management

 Large ships tend to be more energy-efficient per freight unit than smaller vessels because when the cargo capacity doubles, the required power only increases by two thirds.
 Also, ship speed largely influences fuel consumption as the required engine power output relates to speed with an exponent of 3 to 4.
 Slowing down a large ship is, therefore, a simple way to reduce overall fuel consumption (CO2 emission) per freight unit.

 6.1 Slow steaming